mne-tools/mne-python/mne/images/README.rst

 Patching
 ========

-The output file imports `PyQt5` globally which is not consistent with MNE core structure so unit testing will fail.
+The output file imports `PyQt5` globally, which is not consistent with MNE core structure so unit testing will fail.
 It is then strongly recommended to modify it as follows: